Sooji Halwa Recipe

 Sooji ka halwa is a popular north Indian sweet dish.
-The Suji halwa recipe given here makes a low fat dish of suji ka halva or sheera which is quite easy to make.
+The Suji halwa recipe given here makes a low fat dish of suji ka sheera which is quite easy to make.
 Suji halwa can be made very quickly with out any preparation in advance.

 Recipe type: Reduced fat,